shahcompbio/onboarding/README.md

 ### HPC Account
-Go to http://actg.mskcc.org/contact-new-user-form/ to request a new account.
+Go to https://rts.mskcc.org/service to request a new account.
 (This step requires VPN/on-site access)

-Choose the Juno Cluster
+Choose "HPC account change request"

+In the following page:
-provide your Name and MSKCC email (personal emails are not allowed).
+- provide your Name and MSKCC email (personal emails are not allowed).

-Select Dr. Sohrab Shah as your PI
+- set request type to "new account"
+- set affiliation to "SKI"
+- Choose "Sohrab Shah" under group name if you're in shah lab Or choose your current group.
+If you dont see your group, choose other and then choose the principal investigator the next drop down
+- Choose juno as the cluster

-Lab Admin: Cynthia Berry <berryc@mskcc.org> Office #: ZRC-578
+- Lab Admin: Cynthia Berry <berryc@mskcc.org> Office #: ZRC-578

 See #onboarding channel description in slack for cost center and Fund numbers.